Cosmological gravitational particle production and its implications for cosmological relics: FLRW spacetime

-\para{Distances} The distance between any two points in the expanding universe changes in time in proportion to the scale factor $a$.
+\para{Distances} The distance between any two points in the expanding Universe changes in time in proportion to the scale factor $a$.
 If at some time the scale factor is $a_1$ and the physical distance between two points is $l_{\mathrm{phys},1}$, then at some other time when the scale factor is $a$, the distance will be $l_\mathrm{phys}(a) = l_{\mathrm{phys},1} \, (a/a_1)$.
-It is often useful to consider a \textit{comoving} distance $l = l_\mathrm{phys} / a$; the comoving distance is constant in expansion.
-Similarly, the momentum of a particle redshifts in expansion as $\pvec_\mathrm{phys}(a) = \pvec_{\mathrm{phys},1} \, (a_1/a)$, and it is useful to define a \textit{comoving} momentum $\pvec = a \, \pvec_{\rm phys}$.
+It is often useful to consider a comoving distance $l = l_\mathrm{phys} / a$; the comoving distance is constant in expansion.
+Similarly, the momentum of a particle redshifts in expansion as $\pvec_\mathrm{phys}(a) = \pvec_{\mathrm{phys},1} \, (a_1/a)$, and it is useful to define a comoving momentum $\pvec = a \, \pvec_{\rm phys}$.
 Analogous relations arise when spatially varying fields are represented in Fourier space.
-A Fourier mode with \textit{comoving} wavevector $\kvec$ and comoving wavenumber $k=|\kvec|$ corresponds to a comoving wavelength of $\lambda = 2\pi/k$, and it corresponds to physical wavelength of $\lambda_\mathrm{phys} = 2\pi a / k$.
-We define the comoving Hubble length scale as \ba{ d_H(t) = \frac{2\pi}{a(t) H(t)} \quad \text{or} \quad d_H(\eta) = \frac{2\pi}{a(\eta) H(\eta)} \per } Modes with comoving wavelength $\lambda$ and comoving wavenumber $k = 2 \pi / \lambda$ are said to `cross' the Hubble scale (\ie, `enter' or `leave' the horizon) when $k = aH$, corresponding to $\lambda = d_H$.
+A Fourier mode with a comoving wavevector $\kvec$ and a comoving wave number $k=|\kvec|$ corresponds to a comoving wavelength of $\lambda = 2\pi/k$, and it corresponds to a physical wavelength of $\lambda_\mathrm{phys} = 2\pi a / k$.
+We define the comoving Hubble length scale as \ba{ d_H(t) = \frac{2\pi}{a(t) H(t)} \quad \text{or} \quad d_H(\eta) = \frac{2\pi}{a(\eta) H(\eta)} \per } Modes with a comoving wavelength $\lambda$ and a comoving wave number $k = 2 \pi / \lambda$ are said to ``cross'' the Hubble scale (\ie, ``enter'' or ``leave'' the horizon) when $k = aH$, corresponding to $\lambda = d_H$.